 See the TravelHealthPro website for further advice on travel abroad and reducing spread of respiratory viruses during the COVID-19 pandemic.

-All international flights to Tonga are diverted, except for repatriation flights approved by the Ministry of Health.
+All international flights to Tonga are suspended, except for repatriation flights approved by the Ministry of Health.

 For outbound passengers, Air New Zealand run a weekly flight and Qantas and Fiji Airways each run one flight every three weeks.
 Contact Air New Zealand (+64 9 357 3000) or a travel agent of your choice to check onward transit options.
 Details of rules on transiting via New Zealand are on the New Zealand Immigration website.
 You should also familiarise yourself with the current rules on transiting via Australia.

 Entry and borders

 In line with the State of Emergency (see below), Tongan borders are closed for entry to all foreign nationals, except if authorisation has been granted by the relevant Tongan government authority.
 See Entry requirements to find out what you will need to do when you arrive in Tonga.

 Returning to the UK

 Check what you must do to travel abroad and return to England, Scotland, Wales or Northern Ireland.